-At Albert College, every student, from Pre-Kindergarten to Grade 12 experience all 5 of Albert's 'A's that are integral to an Albert College education.
-Academics is, of course our primary focus, but all students participate in the Arts, Athletics, Active Citizenship and Adventure programming as well.
-We strive to inspire excellence in all 5 of the 'A's, ensuring students develop into well-rounded global citizens within our close family environment.
-Our students graduate as confident and courageous individuals who are well prepared for their post-secondary education and beyond.
+At Albert College, every student, from Pre-Kindergarten - Grade 12 experiences all 5 of the 'A’s that are integral to an AC education.
+Academics is, of course our primary focus, but all students participate in Arts, Athletics, Active Citizenship and Adventure programming.
+We strive to inspire excellence in all 5 of the 'A’s, ensuring students develop into well-rounded global citizens within our close family environment.
+Our students leave as as confident and courageous graduates ready for post-secondary education.

 - Over 160 years of experience

 - Dedicated faculty and staff

 - Inclusive, welcoming and supportive family environment